MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 3. Ensures that MCC is always running.
 4. Reports MCC health and usage to the cloud for remote monitoring.

 To deploy a functional MCC to your device, you must obtain the necessary keys that will provision the Connected Cache instance to communicate with Delivery Optimization services and enable the device to cache and deliver content.
-Figure 1 below describes the architecture of MCC built using IoT Edge.
+See figure 1 below for a summary of the architecture of MCC, built using IoT Edge.

-For more details information on Azure IoT Edge, please see the [Azure IoT Edge documentation](/azure/iot-edge/about-iot-edge).
+For more information about Azure IoT Edge, see [What is Azure IoT Edge](/azure/iot-edge/about-iot-edge).

 ## How MCC works

-1. The Azure Management Portal used to create the MCC nodes.
+1. The Azure Management Portal is used to create MCC nodes.
-2. The MCC container deployed and provisioned to the server using the installer provided in the portal.
+2. The MCC container is deployed and provisioned to a server using the installer provided in the portal.
-3. Set the client policy in your management solution to point to the IP address/FQDN of the cache server
+3. Client policy is configured in your management solution to point to the IP address or FQDN of the cache server.
-4. Microsoft end-user devices make the range requests for content from the MCC node.
+4. Microsoft end-user devices make range requests for content from the MCC node.
-5. MCC node pulls content from the CDN, seeds its local cache stored on disk and delivers the content to the client.
+5. An MCC node pulls content from the CDN, seeds its local cache stored on disk, and delivers content to the client.
-6. Subsequent requests from end-user devices for content will now come from cache.
+6. Subsequent requests from end-user devices for content come from the cache.

-7. If the MCC node is unavailable, the client will pull content from CDN to ensure uninterrupted service for your subscribers.
+If the MCC node is unavailable, the client will pull content from CDN to ensure uninterrupted service for your subscribers.

 ![eMCC emg01](images/emcc01.png)

-Figure 1: Each number in the diagram corresponds to the steps above
+Figure 1: Each number in the diagram corresponds to the steps described above.

 ## Enterprise requirements for MCC

-1. **Azure subscription** – MCC management portal is hosted within Azure and is used to create the Connected Cache [Azure resource](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management.md) and IoT Hub resource – both are free services.
+1. **Azure subscription**: MCC management portal is hosted within Azure and is used to create the Connected Cache [Azure resource](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management.md) and IoT Hub resource – both are free services.

-We will use your Azure subscription ID to take care of some provisioning with our services, first, to give you access to the preview.
+You Azure subscription ID is first used to provision MCC services, and enable access to the preview.
 The MCC server requirement for an Azure subscription will cost you nothing.
 If you do not have an Azure subscription already, you can create an Azure [Pay-As-You-Go](https://azure.microsoft.com/offers/ms-azr-0003p/) account which requires a credit card for verification purposes.
 For more information, see the [Azure Free Account FAQ](https://azure.microsoft.com/free/free-account-faq/).

 The resources used for the preview and in the future when this product is ready for production will be completely free to you, like other caching solutions.

-2. **Hardware to host MCC** - The recommended configuration will serve approximately 35,000 managed devices downloading a 2GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
+2. **Hardware to host MCC**: The recommended configuration will serve approximately 35000 managed devices, downloading a 2GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.

 **EFLOW Requires Hyper-V support**
-- On Windows 10, enable Hyper-V
+- On Windows client, enable the Hyper-V feature
 - On Windows Server, install the Hyper-V role and create a default network switch

 Disk recommendations: